 I’m a big believer in personal space.
 When Bridget hangs on to my chair when we are looking at something on the computer, I am physically disturbed.
 It upsets her that I get upset, and as much as I’d like to, I just can’t help it.
-My space is my space and when people invade my back gets up.
+My space is my space and when people invade it my back gets up.

 I find it curious that I can I tell my kid to back off, but I can’t do the same when men don’t respect the boundaries of their own marriages?
-Recently my friend and I were at a party where we two single women in a sea of committed couples.
+Recently my friend and I were at a party where we were the only single women in a sea of committed couples.
 For the most part, it was smooth sailing, with the exception of one louse of a spouse.

 I was reminded of that evening yesterday when Cook County State’s Attorney Kim Foxx told a story about how women accept what’s put in front of them instead of ordering what we really want.

 She spoke of a friend whose ability to order food is similar to Meg Ryan playing Sally in Harry Met Sally and how at every brunch they share together the friend starts off a very special and precise order.
 One day Foxx had an epiphany: Her friend without fail received exactly what she wanted!
-She neither spent the afternoon bloated and feeling gross because she ate a dish that she neither wanted or knew would agree with her.
+She neither spent the afternoon bloated and feeling gross because she ate a dish that she neither wanted or knew would not agree with her.
 Her friend always ordered what she wanted, because of which she always enjoyed what was returned.

 The brunch story resonates with me because as women, yes we can make lemonade out of lemons, but we also accept a pile of shit when its shoveled in front of us.
 How often do we say, no thank you, I’m not accepting shit today, or I’d like my lemon peeled and seeded?